y0ug/hugo-blog-codsec/content/posts/homelab/mikrotik-cheatsheet.md

 ### Backup/restore

-By default, the encryption password of the user password (start at *v6.43*)
+By default, the encryption password is the user password (start at *v6.43*)

 ```
 /system backup save